 Egg Whites And Fat Loss

-By now, the tide has turned so much in favor of whole eggs that when bodybuilders and fitness enthusiasts keep recommending egg whites, they often get blow-back, like:
+When comparing egg whites vs whole eggs, the tide has now turned so much in favor of whole eggs that when bodybuilders and fitness enthusiasts keep recommending egg whites, they often get blow-back, like:

 “You meathead!
 All the good stuff is in the yolk!
 Why are you throwing away the best part of the egg?”